MicrosoftDocs/customer-voice/cv-docs/customize-sender-email.md

     > [!NOTE]
     > The SLA for creating DKIM keys is minimum 3 to 4 days.

-10. Sign in to Forms Pro, and open the **Settings** pane.
-Select the custom email address that you want to use for sending email.
+10. Sign in to Customer Voice, and open the **Distribution** panel.
+Expand the **Email** section and select the custom email address that you want to use for sending email.

     ![Custom email setting](media/custom-email-setting.png "Custom email setting")

     Use the custom email while sending the survey invitation.

     ![Custom From email](media/custom-from-email.png "Custom From email")

     > [!NOTE]
-    > In Power Automate, the custom email address is picked from the survey settings.
+    > In Power Automate, the custom email address is picked from the survey distribution settings.

 ## Example DNS records